SSWConsulting/SSW.People.Profiles/Sam-Wagner/Sam-Wagner.md

 ## Blazor

 A talented .NET developer, Sam specializes in creating cutting-edge Blazor applications that transform businesses and captivate users while leveraging the safety and reliability of Microsoft's .NET.

+## Flutter

+Building mobile apps is a great way to flex all of the front-end, back-end, and low level coding skills in a platform that's robust, fun to work with and build upon.
+Flutter's Great! 🦋